datagems-eosc/moma-management/README.md

 **Details:**
 - Accepts a property of Collection label.
 Accepted properties: [“datePublished”]
 - Returns: PG-JSON containing metadata of the Collections, ordered by the specified property in the parameter
-	- {"metadata": "status: wrong parameter"} – returned if the parameter is wrong
+	- {"metadata": "status - wrong parameter"} – returned if the parameter is wrong

 **Usage:**
 ```bash